BackTable / MSK / Article

 You're exactly right.
 For sure.

 While a bone marrow biopsy is inherently a quick procedure for interventional radiologists, especially when using image guidance, the introduction of sedation complicates efficiency due to the required pre-procedural steps, including the time-out and ensuring adequate sedation before needle insertion.
 Therefore, streamlining this process is crucial for maintaining procedural speed without compromising patient safety or satisfaction.
-Implementing a pre-operative sedation plan, such as administering an anxiolytic in the pre-operative setting, can expedite the procedure by ensuring the patient is already calm when entering the procedure suite.
+Implementing a pre-operative plan of sedation for bone marrow biopsy, such as administering an anxiolytic in the pre-operative setting, can expedite the procedure by ensuring the patient is already calm when entering the procedure suite.
 This approach allows for a more seamless transition into the procedure, minimizing procedural delays associated with sedation onset.

 [Dr. Aaron Fritts]